mrrusof/mrrusof.github.io/about.md

 permalink: /about/
 ---

-My name is Ruslan Ledesma Garza (last name Ledesma Garza), I am a software engineer living in Guadalajara, Mexico.
+My name is Ruslan Ledesma Garza (last name Ledesma Garza).
 I love solving programming problems and explaining them here.
 If you would like to get the latest problem + solution, <a onclick="show_spopup()">subscribe to the newsletter</a> or <a href="{{
 "/feed.xml" | prepend: site.baseurl }}">subscribe via RSS</a>.
 You
 can also follow me on <a href="https://twitter.com/{{